markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 | Error message of "'decimal.Decimal' object is not iterable" being returned when trying to use context processor to add up cart item total | There was a return statement in my function in contexts.py which meant the contexts where not being rendered correctly.
 Cart total now works correctly.
 | Quantity increase and decrease buttons were not disabling below 1 and above 99 as per js. | The classes which the js used to identify the buttons were named as the wrong variable names.
 | Remove button not working on cart page. | JQuery version being used did not have the correct POST functionality and there were indentation errors in the remove from cart view.
 I was also using square brackets as opposed to normal brackets in the view to reomve the item from cart.
-| While developing on VScode I couldn't use the local server to test webhooks | I tired to use gitpod and transfer code across but this was un wieldly.
+| While developing on VScode I couldn't use the local server to test webhooks | I tried to use gitpod and transfer code across but this was un wieldly.
 I then used a service called ngrok to create a tunnel from my localhost address which allowed the local site to be available on a public server.
 This enabled me to test webhooks.
 | Users could book a timeslot but technically never check out and therefore use up slots the that could be used by another customer | I Moved the timeslot database call to the checkout so that the slot is only booked in when the order goes through
 | Card can be charged and order created but if there is no slot available an error can be generated | Moved the function to check the number of timeslots left to the checkout page itself instead of success so that the slots remaining are checked before the card can be charged
 | User Email not being picked up from form on contact form | Name needed to be added to form data